 and bringing that out.
 Making it real and active in your life.

-Look at it this way, if you are unfit and physically weak then you may decide to exercise, knowing that you have fitness and strength within you as a potential.
+Look at it this way: if you are unfit and physically weak then you may decide to exercise, knowing that you have fitness and strength within you as a potential.
 By exercising you turn the possible into reality.
-This is how it is with character: there are greater levels of courage, wisdom, compassion, self-possession, and emotional and moral strength within you as potential.
+This is how it is with character: there are greater levels of strength, wisdom, and compassion within you as potential.
 A person of character develops these (and other) virtues in their daily life.
-They do this by choosing to exercise them whenever they are needed.
+They do this by choosing to exercise certain virtues whenever they are needed.
 Stepping up to the challenge.
-For as the ancient soldier-poet Antilochus said, "You do not rise to the occasion, you fall to the level of your training."
-So the student of character exercises the required virtue in the moment by first getting clear on what virtues they need more of in general, and how to cultivate them in general.
-In time these good qualities become habits, ways of being.
-You become a person of character.
-It becomes second nature.
+For as the ancient soldier-poet Antilochus said, "You do not rise to the occasion, rather you fall to the level of your training."
+If your training is only to seek pleasure when things get hard, then the day will come when you show your cowardice or betray your friend.

 At the core of character is love.
-This is about loving life and loving others well.
-Not feeling love for others - every narcissist has such feelings even as they betray people - but enacting genuine love.
-This is about being and having the real thing, the genuine article, in a world of empty appearances.
+Love of others, love of life, love for your own life as a gift.
+This is less about feeling love for others - every narcissist has such feelings in abundance - but enacting genuine love.
+This is about being, and having, and giving, the real thing, the genuine article, in a world of appearances.

 In the West we have a profound 2500 year-old philosophical tradition which defines what character is and how to cultivate it.
 We can go back to Socrates and Plato, Aristotle and the Stoics, whose wisdom has sustained every generation up until the middle of the twentieth century.
-Add to this modern research and applied science through positive psychology, which studies character and flourishing through the lens of social science, and we have never been in a better position to develop this vital aspect of our lives.
+Add to this the modern research and applied science of positive psychology, which studies character and flourishing through the lens of social science and shows how to cultivate it in proven ways, and we have never been in a better position to develop this vital aspect of our lives.
 Let the Boomers mock it while counting their investment properties, character is making a comeback.
 Transcending the self in the service of others, doing the right thing because it is right or good to do, is coming into its own again.
-Living by deeper values and finding the grit and the heart to do so is the new black.
+Living by deeper values - finding the grit and the heart to do so - is the new black.
 Looking beyond oneself and one's own generation, to serve others and future generations, is the future.
 In fact it is the only future if we want to survive as a species.

 I was tempted to call my work "character coaching."
-This is how important it is, however the work I love to do is broader than that, even if this is a passion.
+This is how important it is, however the work I love to do is broader than that, even if this is a central passion.
 Of course this notion of exercising what is best in you as a human being and as a unique individual is core to everything I do.
 This is why I talk so much about strengths and values in the context of creating direction and purpose.
 This is not life coaching for narcissists, it is coaching to help good people become better.
 There is a clear philosophy and science here to guide you if you want it, whether through professional guidance like mine, or by your own steam.
 Either way, do it!
 Become the reason that some people believe in the goodness of others.
-Make your life deeply meaningful; there's no trick to doing that, no cosmic existential insight - it's more simple: develop the qualities that make for character, become a truly good person.
+Make your life deeply meaningful; there's no trick to that, no life hack or cosmic existential insight - it is more simple: develop the qualities that make for character, and so become a genuinely good person.

 James had recently left the fundamentalist religion of his childhood and now felt lost.
 He had grown up thinking that outside his religion there was only materialism, but he needed something more.
 Over time he became dispirited, for without a greater purpose in life he could not see the point in pursuing anything.
 When he no longer found motivation to complete his university assignments his partner pushed him to see a doctor.
 The GP offered James anti-depressants but he refused, so they referred him to a psychologist.